AdobeDocs/audience-manager.es-ES/help/using/reporting/audience-optimization-reports/daily-trait-variation-report.md

 Debido a la reconfiguración de su tienda, está dividiendo la página smartphones en varias páginas, según los nombres de marcas.
 However, you forget to update the traits defined in [!DNL Audience Manager].

 One month later, you run the [!UICONTROL Daily Trait Variation] report and notice a large negative deviation on the `productPage == "smartphones"` trait, although your visitor number has increased, according to your site analytics.
-Based on this information, you realize that you haven&#39;t updated the traits in [!DNL Audience Manager] for your new product pages, so you know that you need to create the following traits:
+Based on this information, you realize that you haven't updated the traits in [!DNL Audience Manager] for your new product pages, so you know that you need to create the following traits:

-* Productpage = = &quot;samsung&quot;
+* Productpage = = "samsung"
-* Productpage = = &quot;manzana&quot;
+* Productpage = = "manzana"
-* Productpage = = &quot;huawei&quot;
+* Productpage = = "huawei"

 Una vez que realice esto, verá que la audiencia cumple los requisitos de las características recién creadas.